Greenfield District

-Greenfield District is a transit-oriented mixed-use development next to a rail station in Mandaluyong, Metro Manila, the Philippines.
-It is a redevelopment of the old United Laboratories (Unilab) pharmaceutical plant and adjacent retail market in the village of Highway Hills adjoining the Kapitolyo village of Pasig to the east.
-The 15 ha mixed commercial and residential complex is in the crossroads of EDSA and Shaw Boulevard immediately south of the Ortigas Center financial district.
+Greenfield District is a transit-oriented mixed-use development in Mandaluyong, Metro Manila, Philippines.
+It is a redevelopment of the old United Laboratories (Unilab) pharmaceutical plant and adjacent retail market in Barangay Highway Hills adjoining Barangay Kapitolyo in Pasig to the east.
+The 15 ha mixed commercial and residential complex is in the crossroads of EDSA and Shaw Boulevard immediately south of the Ortigas Center.
 It consists of an office tower, condominium high-rises, a central park, retail centers and recreational facilities.

 Location

 Greenfield District is situated along Metro Manila's main thoroughfare, EDSA, near the geographic center of the metropolis.
-It is a natural extension of Ortigas Center abutting the Shangri-La Plaza and Edsa Shangri-La, Manila developments, as well as Lourdes School of Mandaluyong, to the north.
+It is a natural extension of Ortigas Center abutting the Shang Place development, as well as Lourdes School of Mandaluyong, to the north.
 The district is spread over an area bounded on the north by Shaw Boulevard, on the east by Pioneer Street on the south by Reliance Street, and EDSA on the west.
-It is in a rapidly urbanizing area of eastern Mandaluyong that saw gentrification in the late 2000s with the construction of Robinsons Cybergate and Forum Robinsons, TV5 Media Center, Avida Towers Centera and the SM Light, SM Fame and SM Flair residential towers by SM Investments.
-Greenfield District is directly connected to the Manila MRT 3 Shaw Boulevard station through its Edsa Central The Pavilion development.
-It is also indirectly linked to Shangri-La Plaza and Starmall Edsa Shaw through the walkways of the MRT station.
+It is in a rapidly urbanizing area of eastern Mandaluyong that saw gentrification in the late 2000s with the construction of Robinsons Cybergate and Forum Robinsons, TV5 Media Center, Avida Towers Centera, Flair Towers and the SM Light and SM Fame residential towers of SM Investments.
+Greenfield District is directly connected to the Manila MRT-3 Shaw Boulevard station through its Greenfield Pavilion (formerly EDSA Central Pavilion).
+It is also indirectly linked to Shangri-La Plaza and Starmall Edsa Shaw through the walkways of the MRT-3 station.